ktiu/code-geo-graphic/index.md

 On the day of the meet-up, participants present their contributions in a series of lightening talks.
 After lunch, using an unconference format break-out group discussions about sharing code, making code and thinking about future mapmaking coding projects.
 A workshop board collects results of these discussions.
 A moderated discussion of the topics concludes the workshop.

+Please do not hesitate to contact us with any questions or comments.